jefferyandwilkes/women-cinema/content/event/creative-industries-festival/index.md

   country:

 summary: February 2025
 abstract: 'On February 12th 2025 the team presented the project at Oxford Brookes University during the Creative Industries Festival.
-The event featured a conversation with casting director Lilia Hartmann Trapani as a guest speaker.'
+The event featured a conversation with casting director Lilia Hartmann Trapani as a guest speaker.
+You can view that conversation below.

+{{< video src="https://www.youtube.com/watch?v=lEbDadiIV60" controls="yes" >}}'